b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 The Pearson correlation coefficients are small and not statistically significant (p > 0.05).
-But since the two clusters of points lie on the opposite sides of the graph, then the overall correlation measures their spread alongside the imaginary dashed line in @fig:ch07miceBodyLengths which inflates the value of the coefficient.
-Lesson to be learned here.
-It is always good to inspect a graph (scatter plot) to see if there are any clusters of points.
-The clusters are usually a result of some grouping present in the data (either different experimental groups or due to some natural grouping).
+But since the two clusters of points lie on the opposite sides of the graph, then the overall correlation measures their spread alongside the imaginary dashed line in @fig:ch07miceBodyLengths.
+This inflates the value of the coefficient.
+Therefore, it is always good to inspect a graph (scatter plot) to see if there are any clusters of points.
+The clusters are usually a result of some grouping present in the data (either different experimental groups/treatments or due to some natural grouping).
 Sometimes we may be unaware of the groups in our data set.
 Still, if we do know about them, then it is a good idea to inspect the overall correlation and the correlation coefficients for each of the groups.

-As the last example let's take look at this data frame
+As the last example let's take a look at this data frame.

 ```jl
 s = """